netdata/blog/content/posts/redefining-monitoring-netdata.md

 I started experimenting, at home, on nights and weekends.
 I was rusty, but I knew that such a system had to behave well, to control itself, to show great respect to the systems and the other applications running, to be extremely lightweight, fast, and to have the smallest possible footprint.

-Optimization was a key product feature.
+I used the C language.
+And, of course, there were some trade-offs: I decided to eliminate disk accesses entirely, since these can affect the performance of the system significantly.
+In the end, Netdata had, by default, just an hour of data retention.
+(Today, with our [custom database engine](https://docs.netdata.cloud/database/engine/), Netdata can store much more than an hour's worth of data!)

 My intention was never to build a monitoring tool.
-What I needed was a “console killer”: a tool that will always be running on all systems, that will zoom in to the heart of the operation of our systems and applications.
-A tool that’s so friendly, diverse, adaptive, open and dynamic that it will replace the console for troubleshooting performance issues, once and for all.
+What I needed was a "console killer": a tool that will always be running on all systems, that will zoom in to the heart of the operation of our systems and applications.
+A tool that's so friendly, diverse, adaptive, open and dynamic that it will replace the console for troubleshooting performance issues, once and for all.